-Next, we sought to validate the relevance of this signature in human MM progression using a public patient gene expression dataset (GSE6477)26.
-Strikingly, our signature was sequentially activated during MM progression, with more significant pvalues were observed at later stages (Figure 3B).
-Of note, signature enrichment could already be detected at MGUS stage (p = 0.004), potentially reflecting the malignant potential of this early precursor stage, and was further increased in plasma cell leukemia (Figure 3C), an advanced and aggressive form of MM.
-Most importantly, progression signature was significantly associated with inferior overall survival (p = 0.0344) (GSE24080, Figure 3D and Supplemental Figure 6)27.
-Together, our results suggest that PrEDiCT model closely mirrors MM disease progression within patient clinical setting, at the phenotypic, cellular and molecular level.
-Pathway enrichment analysis of disregulated genes in MM.1S indicates that several pathways contribute to progression potential of MM cells (Figure 3E, Supplemental Table 2).
-For example, apoptosis and p53 signaling pathway were repressed, which are related to proliferation and transformation.
-Some immune pathways such as Fc gamma R-mediated phagocytosis signaling are repressed as well.
-Spliceosome is the only activated pathway while its biological significance remains to be explored.
+Next, we sought to validate the relevance of this signature in human MM progression using a public patient gene expression data set (GSE6477).26 Strikingly, our signature was sequentially activated during MM progression, with more significant P values observed at later stages (Figure 3B).
+Of note, signature enrichment could already be detected at the MGUS stage (P = .004), potentially reflecting the malignant potential of this early precursor stage, and was further increased in plasma cell leukemia (Figure 3C), an advanced and aggressive form of MM.
+Most importantly, the progression signature was significantly associated with inferior overall survival (P = .0344) (GSE24080; Figure 3D; supplemental Figure 6).27 Together, our results suggest that the PrEDiCT model closely mirrors MM disease progression within the patient clinical setting at the phenotypic, cellular, and molecular level.
+Pathway enrichment analysis of dysregulated genes in MM.1S indicates that several pathways contribute to progression potential of MM cells (Figure 3E; supplemental Table 2).
+For example, apoptosis and the p53 signaling pathway were repressed, which are related to proliferation and transformation.
+Some immune pathways, such as Fc γ receptor-mediated phagocytosis signaling, are repressed as well.
+Spliceosome is the only activated pathway, and its biological significance remains to be explored.